mramshaw/Intro-to-ML/Decision_Tree/README.md

     header = ["color", "diameter", "shape", "label"]

-[I added the 'shape' feature to distinguish between apples and lemons, also a red apple, a green grape, and a green kiwi.]
+[I added the 'shape' feature to distinguish between apples and lemons, and also a red apple, a green grape, and a green kiwi.]

 ## Execution